mdresch/requirements-gathering-agent/generated-documents/technical-analysis/acceptance-criteria.md

 - Where Adobe Creative Suite is enabled, advanced layout (InDesign), visualization (Illustrator), and image enhancement (Photoshop) must be available per the phase 2 architecture.
 - OAuth2 authentication and credential management for Adobe APIs must be implemented.

+4.4 **Palantir Foundry Integration**
+- 4.4.1 Authentication: The system must support secure, user-delegated authentication with Palantir Foundry, preferably using OAuth2, to ensure requests are made on behalf of the user.
+- 4.4.2 Data Retrieval: The integration must successfully execute queries against the Foundry API to fetch data from specified objects and datasets.
+- 4.4.3 Configuration: The Admin Web Interface and/or a configuration file must provide a secure mechanism for system administrators to configure the Foundry instance URL and necessary API credentials.
 ---

 ## 5. Compliance, Security, and Enterprise Readiness